 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.

-Residential multifunction heat pumps (MFHPs) use an efficient compressor system to serve both space conditioning and water heating requirements of a household, typically configured as a primarily hydronic system.
-MFHPs can come in multiple formats.
-Two-function (or combination) heat pump systems serve space heating and water heating demands.
-Three-function MFHPs provide space cooling in addition.
+Residential multifunction heat pumps (MFHPs) — also known as combi heat pumps, combination heat pumps, or integrated heat pumps — use an efficient compressor system to serve both the space conditioning and water heating requirements of a household.
+These systems may be air-to-air or air-to-water.
+MFHPs can come in multiple formats: two-function or combination heat pump systems — which serve space heating and water heating demands — and three-function MFHPs, which also provide space cooling.

 ---|---|---|---|---|

-Residential MFHPs offer a novel pathway to decarbonization, providing an efficient alternative to existing gas-fired equipment or the current approach of multiple heat pumps (HPWH and a packaged central heat pump).
+Residential MFHPs offer a novel pathway to decarbonization, providing an efficient alternative to existing gas-fired equipment or to an arrangement of multiple heat pumps, e.g., HPWH and a packaged central heat pump.
 MFHPs can potentially replace space heating, space cooling, and water heating with a single system, depending on the configuration and design.
-MFHPs have the potential to provide much higher total system benefits by extending the benefits of thermal storage to space heating (and potentially space cooling).
-In addition, the single heat pump may free up a home’s electrical panel capacity for other electrification uses and could be deployed with lower overall refrigerants than current heat pump practices.
+MFHPs have the potential to provide much higher total system benefits by extending the benefits of thermal storage to space heating and potentially space cooling.
+In addition, the single heat pump may free up a home’s electrical panel capacity for other electrification uses, and some air-to-water systems may be deployed with lower overall refrigerant charge than current heat pump systems due to the replacement of the refrigerant line to the air handler and water heater tank with a hydronic line.

-MFHPs are relatively new to the US market, and, as a result, there are many opportunities to improve the understanding of their performance and impact on the residential sector.
-Opportunities for research include:
+MFHPs are relatively new to the US market and, as a result, there are many opportunities to improve the understanding of their performance and impact on the residential sector.
+Manufacturers are introducing products combining DHW and space conditioning outside of shared heat pumps, such as HVAC units using heat recovery from space cooling to supply DHW.
+Examples of opportunities for research include:

 CalNEXT expects to take on most or all of the work and cost burden.